 You can send and receive money from pals when using the Monzo app.
 It’s quite simple to input somebody’s bank details and to send a payment manually.
 However, if one of your friends uses Monzo, then you can send money to them by tapping a few buttons.
 I’ve found this feature very useful when I’ve needed to pay a friend back for something.
 I also like how the transfer is almost instant.
 You don’t have to wait for it to clear.

-You can split the bill with other Monzo users too.
-You can do this by as many ways as you need to.
-You just select the people you want to split with and Monzo does the maths.
-Monzo will then send the request through to your friend’s account.
+You can split the bill with other Monzo users too, by as many ways as you need to.
+To do this, select the people you want to split with.
+Monzo then does the maths and sends the request through to your friend’s account.
 When they pay you, you can also send a thank you, which makes the app and the process much more personal.

 At the time of writing, Monzo will allow you to have up to 20 pots.
 However, this bank is very responsive and if they receive feedback that users want more or less, then I imagine they’ll tweak this functionality accordingly.